‘Game Of Thrones’: Jenny Of Oldstones And Her Relevance To Brienne Of Tarth

 In Episode 2 of HBO’s Game of Thrones Season 8, Podrick (Daniel Portman) sang “Jenny’s Song” when Tyrion Lannister (Peter Dinklage) requested a song.
 Fans of the book series that the TV show is based on immediately recognized the tune.
 As previously reported by The Inquisitr, the song ties in with House Targaryen.
 However, the girl in the song’s title can also be tied to Brienne of Tarth (Gwendoline Christie).

 “Jenny’s Song” appears in the book series A Song of Ice and Fire.
 It tells the story of a girl called Jenny of Oldstones and her marriage to Duncan Targaryen.
 Duncan gave up his position as heir to the iron throne in order to wed Jenny.
 This meant that Duncan’s nephew, Aerys II, became the king of Westeros.
-Although, in the TV series, this was streamlined to be Duncan’s brother.
+However, in the TV series, this was streamlined to be Duncan’s brother.

 The story ends in tragedy, though.
 After a fire at one of the Targaryen castles, Duncan dies and Jenny is left without her beloved husband.

-While many fans are comparing this story to Jon Snow (Kit Harington) and Daenerys Targaryen (Emilia Clarke).
+Many fans are comparing this story to Jon Snow (Kit Harington) and Daenerys Targaryen (Emilia Clarke).
 Initially, it was believed that Daenerys was the only heir to the Targaryen throne.
 However, with Jon’s identity being revealed, it now means that he holds a better claim than Daenerys does.
 Because of the timely manner in which “Jenny’s Song” was played, many viewers believe that Daenerys will give up her claim to the iron throne for love, just like Duncan Targaryen did.

 "Jenny's Song" drops some major clues about how #GameofThrones could end https://t.co/DxdZmpJPz3